 Of course, everything is made better with a sip of wine here and there, which you remember based half on your experience and half what it tastes like.

 Wine tasting is an emotional hobby.
-Every glass you drink and bottle you buy reminds you of a day, time and a place.
+Every glass you drink and bottle you buy reminds you of a day, time, and a place.
 Speaking of which …

 Day & Time: Afternoon, a random weekend, sometime in August.

-Jonathan Edwards Winery was recommended to us highly by one of their wine club members.
+Jonathan Edwards Winery was recommended to us highly by one of its wine club members.
 “The closest thing you’ll get to Napa,” Robert told us.
 Finding that incredibly hard to believe, Patrick and I ventured to JE the following weekend.

 We were not disappointed.
-There were pristine, incredibly manicured vineyards you could walk around, hidden picnic tables to sit down at, a barrel room you could peruse, and most importantly, a woman pouring our glasses who had no trouble talking about wine for a couple hours.
+There were pristine, incredibly manicured vineyards you could walk around, hidden picnic tables to sit down at, a barrel room you could peruse, and most importantly, a woman pouring our glasses who had no trouble talking about wine for a couple of hours.
 Even better, Jonathan Edwards owns vineyards in Napa, making his wines a beautiful balance between the East and West coast.

 Long story short and two cases later, we excitedly decided to attend the Jonathan Edwards Harvest Party.
-Promises of grape stomping contests, live music, wine tasting and a grilled cheese food truck led us to the front gates where we decided at the last minute, to turn this casual weekend into another BuzzFarmers mini project.
+Promises of grape-stomping contests, live music, wine tasting, and a grilled cheese food truck led us to the front gates, where we decided at the last minute to turn this casual weekend into another BuzzFarmers mini-project.

-So, as one of the first in a lineup of captivation videos (see Podcamp in 73 seconds too), we give you The Jonathan Edwards Vineyard/Winery Harvest Festival 2011 in 78 seconds.
+So, as one of the first in a lineup of captivation videos (see Podcamp in 73 seconds, too), we give you the Jonathan Edwards Vineyard/Winery Harvest Festival 2011 in 78 seconds.
 Enjoy!

-And P.S. if you have an event or something else you’d like us to capture, get in touch!
+And P.S., if you have an event or something else you’d like us to capture, get in touch!